Unemployment security

 If you become unemployed at the end of a grant term or an employment contract and your dissertation is not finished, you may be considered a full-time student, whereupon you will not be entitled to unemployment security.
 However, working on your postgraduate studies part-time is usually possible at the same time as searching for a job full-time.
 On the other hand, convincing employment authorities that the dissertation work is part-time may be challenging.

 That is why you should be careful when registering as an unemployed jobseeker.
-If the funding for your dissertation work ends, remember to update your research schedule.
+If the funding for your dissertation work ends, remember to update your research schedule and the schedule of your doctoral studies.
 Doctoral candidates often make the mistake of delivering the original dissertation defense schedules and plans to the TE Office even though the funding has ended and the candidate is no longer able to work on the dissertation full-time.
 In reality, the loss of funding usually requires major changes to the original schedule.
 Therefore, we recommend setting a realistic schedule for the future before registering as an unemployed jobseeker.

 On the other hand, according to the established interpretation policy of the TE Offices, submitting a dissertation for preliminary inspection is a clear indication of finishing the dissertation work.
 After the preliminary inspection, the workload of making corrections to the dissertation is considered so minor that it does not stop the doctoral candidate from accepting a full-time job.
 It is important to inform the TE Office immediately if you find employment or, for example, get a new grant.